Skip to main content

 Get rid of Player Location Check plugin in web browser on Mac

-To begin with, settings for the web browser that got hit by this virus should be restored to their default values.
-The overview of steps for this procedure is as follows:
+To begin with, the web browser settings taken over by the Player Location Check virus should be restored to their default values.
+Although this will clear most of your customizations, web surfing history, and all temporary data stored by websites, the malicious interference should be terminated likewise.
+The overview of the steps for completing this procedure is as follows:

 Go to Preferences in Safari